RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 Once you've made the change, save the file, restart your Raspberry Pi, and move onto Step 2.

-> :exclamation: If the above doesn't work, then you can use some other instructions on this page to [get USB Audio set up](https://github.com/RetroPie/RetroPie-Setup/wiki/Sound-Issues#usb-audio).

 ##### Using a Raspberry Pi Audio HAT (e.g. Justboom, Hifiberry)